replit/blog/posts/solidity.md

 **`Web3`** refers to the *general direction* the internet is headed in where services are decentralized and people own their digital lives without the oversight of huge companies-- from their social followings, to game items, art, access to communities, and more.
 You could imagine a decentralized Instagram that connects to *your* database of photos that *you* own.
 If they ever shut down, you still have access to everything.

 The internet we are used to-- referred to as `Web2`, relies heavily on centralized servers (like Twitter hosting your tweets and Instagram hosting your pictures).
-People can post stuff to the internet but .
+People can post stuff to the internet but don't have real authority over it.
 Your digital identity is effectively managed by huge corporations.

 `Web1` largely refers to the internet before social networks were popular, when you could read content but not post.
 Having a voice on the internet was reserved for the technical clergy who could figure out how to even get something online in the first place.